September 16, 2020

 4. Resolution of the Cabinet of Ministers of the Republic of Uzbekistan dated 21.11.00 No. 456 “On Measures to Improve the Organization of Tenders” “Resolution of the Cabinet of Ministers of the Republic of Uzbekistan dated 26 January 2021 No. LRU-684 On measures to further improve the procurement process in public procurement using information and communication technologies”;

 5. Annex to the Order of the Director of NAPU dated 15.05.18 No. 185, registered by the Ministry of Justice “Regulations on the Procedure for Organizing and Conducting Procurement Procedures”.

 A tender is one of the ways to determine the performer of an order for goods, works and services through competitive public procurement procedures in 2 stages.
-The winner of the tender is the participant who offers the best conditions for the performance of the contract (Article 58 of the Law of 09.04.18 No. 472) a competition that provides a procedure for determining the executor of public procurement through a competitive public procurement procedure, the results of which are awarded to the bidder in the procurement process, Proposed the best conditions for the execution of a public procurement contract (Article 4 of the Laf of 22.04.2021 No. LRU-684).
+The winner of the tender is the participant who bids the best conditions for the performance of the contract (Article 58 of the Law of 09.04.18 No. 472) a competition that provides a procedure for determining the executor of public procurement through a competitive public procurement procedure, the results of which are awarded to the bidder in the procurement process, Proposed the best conditions for the execution of a public procurement contract (Article 4 of the Laf of 22.04.2021 No. LRU-684).